R-Lum/REPLAY-website/content/post/2025-02-24-the-road-to-luminescence-1-0/index.md

 One of the first areas of focus of our work was to enhance testing and coverage of the package.
-Testing allows to record what the expected behaviour of any function is, so that no unexpected changes should go unnoticed.
+Testing allows to record what the expected behaviour of any function is, so that no unintented changes should go unnoticed.
 Coverage measures how many lines of code are reached by tests: the higher the coverage, the more confidence we have that tests are able to exercise all parts of the code.
-Therefore improving testing and coverage go together.
+Therefore improving testing and coverage go hand in hand.

 Code coverage went from 76.3% (v0.9.24) to 95% (v0.9.25) to 99.2% (v1.0.0).
 As of now there are only 202 uncovered lines out of 27865 in the whole